 - Demonstrate the main concepts, key technologies, strengths, and limitations of cloud computing and the possible applications. - Identify the architecture and infrastructure of cloud computing, including SaaS, PaaS, IaaS, public cloud, private cloud. - Identify the cloud services for the individuals - Acquire the knowledge on the core issues of cloud computing such as security, privacy, and interoperability.

-Introduction: Cloud Computing in a Nutshell, Layers and Types of Clouds, Desired Formats of Cloud, Cloud Infrastructure Management, Challenges and Risks.
-Virtualization: Virtualization of Computing, Storage and Resources.
+Introduction: Cloud Computing in a Nutshell, Layers and Types of Clouds, Desired Features of Cloud, Cloud Infrastructure Management, Challenges and Risks.
+Migrating into a Cloud- The Seven-Step Model of Migration into a Cloud.